kilipan/nasin-toki/README.md

 They are a kind of recursion that is usually not done in toki pona.[^objects-in-phrases]

 [^objects-in-phrases]: While this is universally true for direct objects (marked with `e`), some people do use indirect, prepositional objects in phrases.
-  I personally avoid such constructions, since I dislike how this usage makes it hard to use prepositions in their content-word versions in phrases.
+  I personally avoid such constructions, since I dislike a few things about them.
+  - Their usage makes it hard to use prepositions in their content-word versions in phrases.
+  - They can often be expressed by removing the preposition (if a single word is floowing it) or replacing the preposition with `pi` (if multiple words are following).
+  - They, like all other kinds of objects, lead to recursions that I do not consider *pona.*

 ## how to use prepositions